sandagolcea/RubyTry/README.md

 test
 ====

-this is a test repo to explore working with github.
+This is a test repo to explore working with github and with Ruby.
+In the folders you can find as follows:

+/static
-The exercises in this test repo are the ones from the Lynda Ruby Essentials walkthrough.
-There might be other exercises.
+The doc files in this test repo are partly from following along Lynda Ruby Essentials.

+/practice
+Just exercise files for my own purpose.
+The are also exercises following along with CodeSchool curricula